-Different styles of two-dimensional illustration art exist, such as anime, manga, and cartoons.
-The process of creating 2D art is simple: grab a writing utensil, and start drawing on a canvas.
-You can use a pencil and paper, or you can even use chalk on a street.
+Examples of 2D styles of illustration are anime, manga, and cartoons.
+The process of creating 2D art is simple, just grab a writing utensil and start drawing on a canvas.
+You can use a pencil and paper, or even chalk on a sidewalk.

-Three-dimensional art is a bit more tricky.
-You could always create the illusion of 3D art with two-dimensional art tools, like drawing a house on a piece of paper.
-One of my favorite accessible examples of 3D art is using clay to create models.
-Whether you’re building from the ground up using putty or painting in your favorite Warhammer 40k figurine, 3D art allows you to see every angle.
+Creating 3D art is a bit more tricky.
+You can always create 3D art with 2D art tools, like drawing a house on a piece of paper.
+One of the most accessible ways to create 3D art is by using clay to create models.
+Whether you’re building from the ground up using putty, or painting in your favorite Warhammer 40k figurine, 3D art allows you to see every angle.

-We’re lucky to live in an age where we have access to digital art programs.
-Teyon Alexander, a Contest Artist here at Smith Micro Software, has experience creating both 2D and 3D art.
-For two-dimensional pieces, he uses Manga Studio, “you have to love it for inking; nothing else beats it outside of paper and ink.”
+Teyon Alexander, a Content Artist here at Smith Micro Software, has experience creating both 2D and 3D art.
+For 2D pieces, he uses Manga Studio, he finds it the best for inking aside from an actual pen and piece of paper.